 Based on our data, here’s a list of the top 10 airlines with the most delays and cancellations in 2025, ranked by the percentage of disruptions.

-As outlined in the table above, Wizz Air was the airline that experienced the most flight cancellations and flight delays during 2025, with 16.2% of its flights being affected.
+As outlined in the table above, Wizz Air was the airline that experienced the most flight cancellations and flight delays during 2025, with 16.2% of flights reported to SkyRefund being affected.
 While this does prove to be an improvement to 22.4% in 2024, the airline continues to battle with operational challenges, most notably on high-demand routes.

 The routes most affected included Dublin, Manchester and Belfast, where congestion and weather-related issues played a role.

 Similar to Wizz Air, Ryanair is a go-to low-cost airline, allowing passengers to fly to every corner of Europe at significantly lower fares than traditional airlines.
-In 2025, Ryanair reported 7.9% disrupted flights, an improvement from 10% in 2024, yet the figures still suggest that budget airlines can struggle to deliver operational efficiency.
+In 2025, Ryanair recorded 7.9% disrupted flights reported to SkyRefund, an improvement from 10% in 2024.

 As Europe's largest airline, in terms of passenger numbers, Ryanair operates thousands of daily flights, which makes even slight disruptions quite visible.
 With that in mind, the airline has taken it upon itself to invest in operational resilience, such as schedule buffers and fleet optimisation, to help combat these disruptions.